dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The purpose of a business is to create a customer.
+  The Word of fire burns today On the lips of our prophets in an evil age.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)